Azure-GOT/Downloading-Files/AZ-104 Microsoft Azure Administrator/README.md

 ---

-**Q.** Your company makes use of Multi-Factor Authentication for when users are not in the office.
+**Q11.** Your company makes use of Multi-Factor Authentication for when users are not in the office.
 The Per Authentication option has been configured as the usage model.
 After the acquisition of a smaller business and the addition of the new staff to Azure Active Directory (Azure AD) obtains a different company and adding the new employees to Azure Active Directory (Azure AD), you are informed that these employees should also make use of Multi-Factor Authentication.
 To achieve this, the Per Enabled User setting must be set for the usage model.